AndyXT/AndyXT.github.io/_posts/2021-03-06-Thoughts_on_Personal_Security.md

 ### Third, you want a reliable browser.

-[^1] you will want to change this password regularly as well. the more often, the better.
+[^1]: You will want to change this password regularly as well. the more often, the better.